Exyht/exyht/README.md

 ## Feature

-Exyht has *Read only Mode* feature & though it is mainly a JavaScript based App, it's **SEO** friendly (user friendly URL, optimized crawlable Exyht in `<noscript>` tag & json data) & works also if Javascript is disabled.
+Exyht has *Read only Mode* feature & though it is mainly a JavaScript based App, it's SEO friendly & works also if Javascript is disabled.

+Exyht support Infinite Scrolling.
+It also has an awesome Installer.

-You can customize the Blog template's *Blog name & sub-title*, *font family*, *colors*, *add links*, *Logo* and much more quite easily.
+You can customize the Blog template's *Blog name & sub-title*, *font family*, *colors*, *add links*, *Logo*, **Image gallery** and much more quite easily.

-You'll also love the text editor, use *markdown*, *emoji* with *textcomplete* feature.
+You'll also love the **text editor**, use *markdown* **(YouTube support)**, *emoji* with *textcomplete* feature.
 Type your comment while browsing from one topic to another & you'll experience faster topic load Since this is a one page web App.

 Exyht uses backend Laravel Api with Ember at front end.